AI Exposure Map · Methodology

 ROUND((momentum + effective pressure) × 2.5)

 Momentum and AI pressure are summed and projected 2.5 periods forward (5 years = 2.5 × a 2-year period).
-The result is the expected percentage change relative to 2025.
+The result is the expected change in index points.

 Step 5Calculate the forecast index